The Prostate Cancer Group at MOMA

-Prostate cancer (PCa) is the most commonly diagnosed malignancy and the second leading cause of cancer-related death in males in Western countries, including in Denmark where approx. 4500 men are diagnosed every year.
+Prostate cancer (PC) is the most commonly diagnosed malignancy and the second leading cause of cancer-related death in males in Western countries, including in Denmark where approximately 4500 men are diagnosed every year.

-Thus, a major challenge in PC management is to distinguish between cases that will progress rapidly and become life-threatening, and cases that will remain latent without affecting the health of the patient.
+Thus, a major challenge in the management of early stage PC is to distinguish between cases that will progress rapidly and become life-threatening, and cases that will remain latent without affecting the health of the patient.

 Since 2002, the prostate cancer research group has collaborated closely with the Department of Urology at Aarhus University Hospital, to collect biological samples from patients with PC.